Zeeeepa/xyops/docs/servers.md

 ## Snapshots and Watches

 Snapshots capture the current state of a server and save it for later inspection and comparison.
-They’re available on the Snapshots area, and when linked from actions or alerts.
+They're available on the Snapshots area, and when linked from actions or alerts.

 What a snapshot contains:

 - Full process list (ps -ef equivalent), network connections (including listeners), disk mounts, network devices.
 - Host facts: CPU type, core count, max RAM, OS platform/distro/release, uptime, load, etc.
-- The last 60 seconds of “quick” metrics (per-second CPU/Mem/Disk/Net).
+- The last 60 seconds of "quick" metrics (per-second CPU/Mem/Disk/Net).
 - References to active jobs and relevant alerts at capture time.

 How snapshots are created:

-- Manually: Click “Create Snapshot” on a server page.
+- Manually: Click "Create Snapshot" on a server page.
 - Actions: Add a Snapshot action to a job or alert; the system can take snapshots when conditions are met.
 - Watch: Start a watch on a server to take a snapshot every minute for a duration (default 5 minutes).